ProjectInitiative/py-canvas-downloader/README.md

   - Fully interactive CLI application to guide the user through process
   - Cross platform port to compiled language so no "coding" experience is required

-If the program crashes or you stop it prematurely, the program should pick back up where it left off.

 ## Special Thanks